 4. Shai I, et al. Weight Loss with a Low-Carbohydrate, Mediterranean, or Low-Fat Diet.
 The New England Journal of Medicine, 2008.

-Diabetic participants had improved blood glucose and insulin levels on the Mediterranean diet, compared to the low-fat diet.
+In those with diabetes, blood glucose and insulin levels improved on the Mediterranean diet, compared with the low fat diet.

-Conclusion: A Mediterranean diet may be more effective for weight loss and improving symptoms of diabetes, when compared to a low-fat diet.
+Conclusion.
+A Mediterranean diet may be more effective than a low fat diet for weight loss and managing diabetes.

-Results: After 4 years, 44% of the Mediterranean diet group and 70% of the low-fat diet group had needed treatment with medication.
+Results.
+After 4 years, 44% of the Mediterranean diet group and 70% of the low fat diet group needed treatment with medication.

 The Mediterranean diet group had more favorable changes in glycemic control and heart disease risk factors.